janverschelde/PHCpack/src/doc/source/welcome.rst

 #.
 Y. Guan and J. Verschelde:
    **PHClab: A MATLAB/Octave interface to PHCpack.**
-   In *IMA Volume 148: Software for Algebraic Geometry*, edited by M. E. Stillman, N. Takayama, and J. Verschelde, pages 15-32, Springer-Verlag, 2008.
+   In *Software for Algebraic Geometry*, volume 148 of the IMA volumes in Mathematics and its Applications, edited by M.E.
+Stillman,
+   N. Takayama, and J. Verschelde, pages 15-32, Springer-Verlag, 2008.

 #.
 Y. Hida, X.S.
 Li, and D.H.
 Bailey:
    **Algorithms for quad-double precision floating point arithmetic.**